Some Useful Ham Radio Resources

 - 2 metre radio.
 A transceiver is required to transmit and receive.
 Alternatively, to just monitor, a receiver/scanner capable of receiving would do.
-The main packet frequency in the UK is 144.800MHz (FM), but bear in mind there is also packet activity on other frequencies (see section, above) including the 70cm band.
+The most common packet frequency in the UK is 144.950MHz (FM), but bear in mind there is also packet activity on other frequencies (see section, above) including the 70cm band.

 - Computer.
 When using a TNC, the computer’s role is to enable you to type/send commands and messages to the TNC/radio, and to display responses and messages from the TNC/radio.
 Because the computer is effectively a dumb terminal for the TNC, the computer does not need to be connected or switched on all the time.

 - Terminal node controller (TNC).
 A TNC is a piece of hardware that handles the incoming and outgoing packets of data.
 It connects the radio to the computer, and can essentially be thought of as a modem for packet radio.
 A popular TNC is the Pakratt PK-232.
 Also, Kantronics have a few models.
 Both pop up on eBay from time to time.
 (Incidentally, an alternative to a TNC is to use software-based TNC-equivalent but, in that case, your packet station would be down whenever your computer wasn’t connected and running.)

 - Computer to TNC connection.
 You need to connect the serial port of your TNC to your computer.
 Unless you are using a very old computer, it’s unlikely to have a serial port, so that is where a USB-to-serial converter saves the day, as it effectively turns one of your computer’s USB ports into a COM port.
 You may need to install a driver for the USB-to-serial converter.
 After that, connect the converter and make a note of the COM port number that has been created.
 (Alternatively, just look in your computer’s Device Manager to find the COM port number.)